wstk/dotfiles/readme.md

 source <path_to_repo>/.bashrc.will
 ```

-If one does not exist, it is probably easier to create one, so machine specific config does not
+If one does not exist create one, so machine specific config does not
 need to pollute this common file.

 # .vimrc.will